abhishekrai43/fileviewerplus/README.md

-A SAF compliant File Manager for Android\n
+• SAF-compliant File Manager
-100% Offline (Uses no Internet)\n
+• 100% Offline (No Internet access)
-Your Files stay with You\n
+• Your Files Stay With You
-Sorts files by Year, Month, Day (If you have a lot of files, helps)\n Want to browse, Manage?
-(In Built HTTP and FTP)\n Smart Suggestions about unused or Large files\n Private PIN protected Vault\n
-You can backup Vault Files with 1 click to your Google Drive\n Retrieve files from Good Drive in case of Device Loss
+• Smart Sort: Year → Month → Day
+• Built-in HTTP & FTP Browsing
+• Smart Cleanup Suggestions
+• PIN-Protected Vault
+• 1-Click Vault Backup to Google Drive
+• Restore Vault from Drive on New Device